 Animal research has contributed to many of the medical advances we now take for granted.
 We have probably all benefited from vaccines and antibiotics to prevent and treat infections, and anaesthetics used in all forms of surgery.
 Medicines can now overcome serious conditions such as diabetes, asthma, and high blood pressure.

-Research in the last few decades has also begun to tackle some of the more difficult medical problems such as heart disease, depression, and newly emerged infections such as HIV, and many cancers.
+Research in the last few decades has also begun to tackle some of the more difficult medical problems such as heart disease, depression, and newly emerged infections such as COVID-19, HIV, and many cancers.

 Science has developed a wide range of experimental techniques which are used in preference to animals.
 Despite this, many key questions in medical science can probably still only be addressed by studies on animals.
 These studies offer hope to millions who suffer from serious conditions such as cystic fibrosis, Alzheimer's disease, stroke, spinal cord damage and infections like malaria which are rife in tropical regions.